 These may seem like trivial examples, but AR gets much deeper.
 In the construction industry, AR lets architects and developers see what a proposed design will look like in a space before they start building.
 Plus, startup businesses are creating AR technology to assist with digital surgery and 3D medical imaging.

-Incorporate AR Into Your Direct Mail Campaigns
+Incorporate AR Into Your Direct Mail Advertising Campaigns

 With direct mail, AR can layer digital images over top of your customer’s surroundings.
 For example, you could include a visual trigger in your direct mail piece that recipient’s can activate with a smartphone or tablet camera.
 This brings dimension and movement to your product or service.
 AR can turn a traditional piece of mail into an extraordinary experience.
 The more interactive the mailing, the more successful it’s likely to be.
 Here are some ideas you can incorporate into your next direct mail campaign.